ShittaBeyMuhammad/Configure-Helpdesk-Ticket-System/WorkflowSimulation/Adminconfiguration.md

 3. Ticket and Settings and Options
 Options: Enabled auto-assignment to agents and set default priority to Normal.
-Number Format: Configured ticket numbers with prefix TICKET (e.g TICKET-123).
+Number Format: Configured ticket numbers with prefix TICKET.

 4. Task Settings and Options
 Task Creation: Enabled tasks for tickets